 The CB650R’s steel diamond frame uses pressed swingarm pivot plates and twin elliptical spars with a rigidity balance specifically tuned (stiffer around the headstock and more flexible in the spar sections) to deliver balanced handling characteristics, with high levels of rider feedback.
 Rake is set at 25.5° with trail of 101mm and wheelbase of 1,450mm.
 Kerb weight is 202.5kg.

-Showa’s Separate Function Big Piston (SFF-BP) 41mm USD forks are a major upgrade.
+Showa’s 41mm Separate Function Big Piston (SFF-BP) USD forks offer high-quality reaction.
 A pressure separation damper in one fork tube and spring mechanism in the other deliver high damping performance and lighter weight.
 Together with the use of a larger sized piston the result is increased feel, bump absorption and control.
-Adjustable for 7-stage spring preload, the single-tube monoshock operates directly on the curvaceous gravity die-cast aluminium swingarm.
+Adjustable for 10-stage spring preload, the single-tube monoshock (now finished in red on the standard bike) operates directly on the curvaceous gravity die-cast aluminium swingarm.

 Cast aluminium wheels mount 120/70-ZR17 and 180/55-ZR17 front and rear tyres.

-- New side panels and rear mudguard/number plate mount
+- Minimal side panels and rear mudguard/number plate mount

-New, smaller side panels accentuate the minimalism, as does the rear mudguard, which is now constructed from steel rather than nylon plastic.
-There’s also now a USB Type-C socket located under the seat, for easy charging of a mobile device.
-Seat height remains 810mm.
+A 35° handlebar angle makes tight, slow-speed turns and U-turns straightforward.
+Compact side panels accentuate the minimalism, as does the steel rear mudguard.
+There’s a USB Type-C socket located under the seat, for easy charging of a mobile device; seat height is set at 810mm.

 The round headlight is one of the key words of the Neo Sports Café design language.
 It’s LED, as is the rest of the lighting.
-Sharp LCD instruments use the CB1000R as a baseline and include a Shift Up, Gear Position and Peak Hold indicator.
-For 2021 readability has been improved with a change of LED angle and font size.
+Sharp LCD instruments use the CB1000R as a baseline and include Shift Up, Gear Position and Peak Hold indicators.

 - 70kW peak power, 63Nm peak torque with 35kW A2 licence option